sleepjie/Valanar/Valanar Superdocument.md

 Bloodlines and ancestry are often seen as the primary means of not only conflict but also categorising social groups; peasant families rarely rise beyond their station and powerful clans stay powerful for as long as there is someone in the family carrying the banner.
 ##### Geography and Landmarks
-The trees in Nauska are famously very tall,

 The lakes of Nauska are rich with gold, leading many to take up gold panning.
 There are several species of sweet plants and fruits which are native to Nauska.